 June 29 - Confiscated Coyote Pup

 June 15 Six Striped Skunks, these little ones were rescued after their mother was killed.
 First, three arrived - then a couple of hours later 2 more showed up in the area and were brought in by the homeowner.
 The next day, the last one finally came out from it’s hiding spot - hungry and alone - it was able to be re-united with its siblings.
 There are 4 boys and 2 girls!
-Status – Pending, in care expected to be released.
+Status -Released

 June 1 - Great Horned owlet.
 For about 20 years Athena, our Educational Great Horned owl has been a foster mom to orphaned baby owlets.
 We found an old newspaper clipping from May 6, 1998, where she is shown doing this very same thing.

 This recent orphan came to us as a transfer patient from a facility in Olympia (Raindancer Wild Bird Rescue) for fostering.
 The baby is learning all about how to be an owl.
 It is the second foster baby Athena will have raised this season.
 She takes her job VERY seriously and is very good at it.
 Status - Released